Departments of Pharmacy Practice and Pharmaceutical Science

 The pharmacy curriculum consists of a four year professional program leading to the Pharm.D. degree.
-Students entering the program in pre-pharmacy must meet general admission standards of the university and satisfy all required pre-pharmacy coursework prior to beginning the professional program.
-Students are admitted to the final four years on a competitive basis, and must meet specific admission requirements of the college.
+Students enter the program in pre-pharmacy upon meeting general admission standards of the university and must satisfy all required pre-pharmacy coursework prior to beginning the professional program.
+Students are admitted to the final four professional years on a competitive basis, and must meet specific admission requirements of the college.
 The program leads to a Doctor of Pharmacy degree (Pharm.D.).
-For admission requirements to the professional program, contact the deanís office of the college.
+For admission requirements to the professional program, contact the Dean's Office of the college.
 Students attending other institutions must maintain frequent contact with the college to determine appropriate course work.
 The pre-pharmacy course work may be completed at other institutions if course work has been submitted for formal NDSU review and determined to be equivalent to NDSU requirements.

 The current entry-level Pharm.D. curriculum is designed to produce graduates with the professional competencies necessary to enter pharmacy practice in any setting to ensure optimal medication therapy outcomes and patient safety, and to satisfy the educational requirements for licensure as a pharmacist.
 The Pharm.D. degree prepares the student to accept positions in community, hospital, managed care, clinical, and industrial pharmacy.
 Other potential opportunities include administrative positions in pharmaceutical companies and associations.
 Teaching and research positions in universities and the pharmaceutical industry are excellent opportunities for those with advanced training in pharmacy.